What English Language Proficiency scores (Duolingo, IELTS, or TOEFL) are required to apply?

-Do I have to submit TOEFL or IELTS scores?
+Do I have to submit Duolingo, IELTS, or TOEFL scores?

 Verification of English Language Proficiency is required unless the following apply.